Incpi/Swift-Helper-browser-extension/README.md

 - [Feature] UI Changes.
 - Design IS flexible control then ever.

----

 ## 1.0.2
-- added export/imports features
-## 1.0.1
-- first public version for this plugin.
+- Early development & public release

 ## Usages
 - Refer help section in Extension Popup. (use site will be updated later)